 Settling Scores: Q&A with Composer Jeff Johnston

-In recent years he’s also earned a reputation as a gifted and versatile film composer, and among his latest credits is Mystery of the Secret Room, a soon-to-be-released animated short directed by fellow Newfoundlander Wanda Nolan.
+In recent years he’s also earned a reputation as a gifted and versatile film composer, and among his latest credits is Mystery of the Secret Room, an animated short directed by fellow Newfoundlander Wanda Nolan.

 How did you first get into film composition?